charliejllewellyn/aws-security-workshop/prevention/README.md

 </details>

+**Note:** A common approach to further increase security is tocreate two custom policies, one that can only create permissions and one that can only assign permissions, assign them to two dedicated roles to be used for user and permissions management by different people/teams.
+This way you introduce a dual-man rule for any permissions change, peventing individuals from being able to assign permissions.

 ### Using MFA with IAM and enableing Users to Self Serve

 You can enable your users to self-manage their own multi-factor authentication (MFA) devices and credentials.
 You can use the AWS Management Console to configure credentials (access keys, passwords, signing certificates, and SSH public keys) and MFA devices for your users in small numbers.
 But that is a task that could quickly become time consuming as the number of users grows.
 Security best practice specifies that users should regularly change their passwords and rotate their access keys.
 They should also delete or deactivate credentials that are not needed and use MFA, at the very least, for sensitive operations.